AmberJBlue/AdventOfCode/README.md

-Here’s the updated README to include instructions for using the `part` and `test` flags when running the solution files:

----

 # Advent of Code Solutions 🎄

 Welcome to my **Advent of Code 2024** solutions repository!
 This repository contains my solutions for the coding challenges from [Advent of Code](https://adventofcode.com/2024), a series of fun and challenging programming puzzles released daily in December.